bloominstituteoftechnology/DS-Unit-1-Sprint-3-Linear-Algebra/README.md

 ## Sprint 3: Linear Algebra

 In the repository, you will find the Guided Projects (lectures) and Module Projects (assignment) for each module.
+There is also a study guide to help you prepare for the Sprint Challenge.

 ## Module 1: Simple Linear Correlation and Regression